telerik/blazor-docs/styling-and-themes/theme-swatches.md

 ## Bootstrap

 As the names suggest, Bootstrap 3 and Bootstrap 4 swatches are color swatches adapted to look like the respective versions.
-Main swatch is the current "bootstrap" theme, which is built on bootstrap 5.
+Main swatch is the current "Bootstrap" theme, which is built on bootstrap 5.

 * Bootstrap Main - https://cdn.kendostatic.com/themes/4.41.2/bootstrap/bootstrap-main.css
 * Bootstrap Main Dark - https://cdn.kendostatic.com/themes/4.41.2/bootstrap/bootstrap-main-dark.css